 Auto Add Contacts To Address Book in Outlook

-Enabling this option helps in adding contacts to address book even if you forget adding them manually.
-When you enable this option, if you type in a contact name in To, CC and BCC and if that contact is not present in your address book, Outlook will add it to your address book.
+Enabling this option helps in adding contacts to the address book even if you forget to add them manually.
+When you enable this option, if you type in a contact name in To, CC, and BCC, and if that contact is not present in your address book, Outlook will add it to your address book.
 You can later categorize and group it as you want.
 You will find this feature under Contacts section of File -> Options.
-The contacts that Microsoft Outlook 2010 adds to your address book using this feature will be visible under Suggested Contacts when you are in Contacts View.
+The contacts that Microsoft Outlook adds to your address book using this feature will be visible under Suggested Contacts when you are in Contacts View.

 Delay Sending Of Emails in Outlook

-These are just some of the many options available for you to customize Microsoft Outlook 2010.
+These are just some of the many options available for you to customize Microsoft Outlook.
 Please share the options that you use regularly.